 A high tea, served before the adults’ dinner.

 Sunday-to-Sunday travel.
 (Airports are quieter, and the traffic to the resorts lighter, which helps keep transfer times down.)
+Or go all the way there by train, which avoids any delays.

 What kind of accommodation do we need?